H.S. VOLLEYBALL: Cloherty, Sloan spark Foxboro over Stoughton

 Juliana Pettigrew had eight kills, Shannon McElhinney had nine digs and Gianna Dunne had 11 digs.

-Foxboro (7-12) hosts Oliver Ames on Wednesday in its third game in as many days.
+Foxboro (7-12) hosted Oliver Ames on Wednesday in its third game in as many days.